JujuAdams/Bento/docs/2.3/Topic-Hover-Hold-Click-Focus.md

 ## Hover

 Bento's "hover" state is called "mouse over" or "highlight" in other UI frameworks.
 More technically, "hover" is a state that indicates an element will be the recipient of the primary input when activated (clicking a mouse button, pressing the spacebar, press the A button on a gamepad).
+A hovered element is the next element that the player will interact with should they chose to do so.

 The hover state applies to pointer (mouse, touch) [input modes](Topic-Input-Modes) as well as navigation (keyboard, gamepad) input modes.
 When using a pointer input mode, an element will be hovered if it is the top-most element underneath the pointer.